fmtlib/fmt/README.rst

 distributed under the Python Software Foundation license available in `doc/python-license.txt
 <https://raw.github.com/cppformat/cppformat/master/doc/python-license.txt>`_.
-It only applies if you distribute the documentation of C++ Format.
+It only applies if you distribute the documentation of fmt.

 Acknowledgments
 ---------------